The Top 10 Best DJ controllers in the world today [2020 Guide & Reviews]

 The proper question is, “Which is the best DJ controller for YOU”.
 It all comes down to personal needs and desires.
 Do you often scratch when DJing?
 Then jog-wheels are essential.
 Do you want to big display screens to view track info and waveforms?
 What about performance pads?
 How often are you going to use them?.

-We did our research, read customer reviews, compare features, prices, and specifications and we give you the best DJ controllers for under $1200.
+We did our research, read customer reviews, compare features, prices, and specifications, and we give you the best DJ controllers in the world right now.

-The Top 7 best DJ controllers on the market – Reviews
+Top 10 best DJ controllers in the world – Reviews

 1. Pioneer DDJ-1000 DJ controller

 Pioneer’s DJ equipment is probably the most commonly used gear in the DJ world.
-Pioneer DDJ 1000 is here to offer powerful features while still being compact enough to easily transport it between events.
+Pioneer DDJ 1000 is here to offer powerful features while still being compact enough to transport it between events easily.

-The most impressive feature of this unit is the two jog wheels which are exactly the same with the CDJ-2000NXS2.
+The most impressive feature of this unit is the two jog wheels, which are exactly the same as the CDJ-2000NXS2.
 Yes, they are the same size and as sturdy and accurate as you would expect.
 On top of them sits high-definition full-color LCD screens that display several functions.
-The screens, however, are tiny and the amount of information displayed on each of the jog wheels is a bit much.
+The screens, however, are tiny, and the amount of information displayed on each of the jog wheels is a bit much.
 You will either have to lean on and take a closer look or use the Rekordbox DJ software to remove any info you might not need.

 Jog wheel displays 17 different pieces of track information such as BPM, waveform, playback position, or Hot Cue and Loop points.
 Thus, it removes the need to look at your computer all the time.

-Below the jog wheels, there are 8 rubber Performance Pads per deck to trigger Hot Cues, Pad FX, Beat Jump, Sampler, Keyboard Mode, Beat Loop, and Key Shift.
+Below the jog wheels, there are eight rubber Performance Pads per deck to trigger Hot Cues, Pad FX, Beat Jump, Sampler, Keyboard Mode, Beat Loop, and Key Shift.
 Pad FX1 and FX2 give you immediate control of over 32 pre-assigned effects.